yanyan-li/gaussian-splatting-using-PlanarSLAM/README.md

 # 3D Gaussian Splatting for Real-Time Radiance Field Rendering (using results of PlanarSLAM)

 This repo is cloned from [gaussian-splatting](https://github.com/graphdeco-inria/gaussian-splatting).
 We add additional functions to read **Point Clouds**, **Camera Poses**, and **RGB Images** from results of PlanarSLAM.
+**We hope more possibilities can be explored based on the new Point Clouds**.

 ## Motivation: Why use results of PlanarSLAM